aws-samples/ebs-benchmarking-results-for-improved-performance-on-ebs-optimized-amd-instances/README.md

+**Amazon EC2 M6a,C6a and R6a instances now support faster Amazon EBS-optimized performance**

 On April 03rd 2023, we announced an improvement for Amazon Elastic Block Store (EBS) performance on Amazon EC2 compute-optimized C6a and general purpose M6a instance types as you can read from the announcement .
 The same  was announced for R6a instance types on June 29th 2023 as per the announcement

 With the latest enhancements to the Nitro system, we have increased the maximum EBS-optimized IOPS by 60% on the 32xlarge instance size and 50% on all other instance sizes for the C6a, M6aand R6a  instance types.
 The largest 48xlarge and metal sizes now have a maximum IOPS of 240,000, up from prior 160,000.